Trump threatens to destroy Kharg Island

 Refusing to back down, an Iranian parliamentary committee voted to impose tolls on vessels in the strait, the passageway through which one-fifth of global oil passes, and completely ban ships from the United States and Israel.

-Iran has also vowed to start striking what it called 18 US “spy companies” such as Google, Intel, Microsoft, Boeing and Oracle, as well as electric car company Tesla, analytics firm Palantir, and chip giant Nvidia.
+Iran has also vowed to start striking what it called 18 US “spy companies,” namely: Google, Amazon, Intel, Apple, Microsoft, Cisco, HP, Meta, IBM, Dell, JP Morgan Chase, GE, Spire Solution, Boeing and Oracle, as well as electric car Tesla, analytics firm Palantir, and chip giant Nvidia.

-It described the American firms, which also include Apple, IBM, Tesla and Boeing, as “legitimate targets” in a threat made on Tuesday.
+It described these American firms, which also include ExxonMobil, Chevron, Halliburton, Lockheed Martin and BlackRock, as “legitimate targets” in a threat made on Tuesday.

 Iran’s Islamic Revolutionary Guards Corps (IRGC) said in a statement: “These companies should expect the destruction of their respective units in exchange for each terror act in Iran, starting from 8 PM Tehran time on Wednesday, April 1st.”